 Early History of the largan family

-Another 125 words (9 lines of text) covering the years 1507, 1625 and 1649 are included under the topic Early largan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our largan research.
+Another 63 words (4 lines of text) covering the years 1507, 1625, 1649 and 1568 are included under the topic Early largan History in all our PDF Extended History products and printed products wherever possible.

 largan Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified. largan has been recorded under many different variations, including Argent, Argentine, Argenton, Argente and others.

 Early Notables of the largan family (pre 1700)

 Outstanding amongst the family at this time was John Argentine (died 1507), an English physician who attended Edward V of England and later Arthur, Prince of Wales and was Provost of King's College, Cambridge; John Argent, who was a "Doctor of Physic,"...